 - Pour the batter and cook for 30 minutes.
 Turn off the oven and let the cheesecake rest for an hour.
 Remove from the oven and allow the cheesecake to cool completely.
 Cover the entire pan with plastic wrap and freeze overnight.

-- To assemble the cake: With a searated knife, level the blue and red layers.
+- With a searated knife, level the blue and red layers.
 Put a small dollop of frosting the cake stand.
 Add the blue layer.
 Put frosting in a half cup measuring cup and add to the top of the blue layer.

 - Remove the cheesecake from the freezer.
 Take it out of the spring form pan and peel off the parchment paper.
 Put it on top of the blue layer.
 Trim the top so it is level and the sides so it is flush with the blue layer (if necessary).
 Spread on a half cup of frosting.